 The group project consists of a realistic engineering business case scenario, where students make decisions in relation to the main responsibilities that they will be exposed to as a manager of engineering projects and business streams.
 Decisions include product mix, manufacturing infrastructure, capital expenditure, operational improvements, human resources and training, health, safety and environmental policies.
 Teams compete against a limited number of other teams in a set of "worlds" that realistically mimic competitive behaviour amongst competing companies.
 Teams are assessed on financial performance but also, and importantly on customer satisfaction, staff morale, health and safety as well as sustainability.
 This is a group project, as it reflects common practice in industry.

-The final report is to be written as a 'hand-over' document to a new management team that is taking over the running of the business.
-The report should contain a description of the market, how the market behaves, what the strategies of the team has produced, what has worked well, what hasn't and what lessons have been learnt for the new management team to take on board.
+Students are assessed individually as part of the quizzes component in this course.
+The final report will be written as a 'hand-over' report to the new and incoming management team.
+It will focus on a description of the market, the nature of the business, what has worked well in terms of your strategies and what has not worked well.
+What were the key drivers in your market.
+What would you have done differently.
+Each team member needs to write their own reflection as part of this report, describe their own approach to the strategies and decisions made and what they would do differently.

-Turnitin setting: This assignment is submitted through Turnitin and students do not see Turnitin similarity reports.
+This assignment is submitted through Turnitin and students do not see Turnitin similarity reports.